moliver28/research-handbook/content/handbook/people-group/promotions-transfers.md

     **Feedback will be ongoing from 2024-06-10 through 2024-06-21.
 All feedback needs to be obtained by 2024-06-21.**
 6. Team member and manager analyze feedback
     - Team member shares the feedback obtained with their manager and they discuss and analyze themes and trends
-    - Team member and manager compile themes to share with CISO direct (if applicable)
+    - Team member and manager compile themes to share with CISO direct.
+It is recommended to leverage [this template](https://docs.google.com/document/d/11w4fI2iJj0-GRgtQxRGgRMiUyt60Z1Xv1w19UkC2ubE/edit) for theme compilation and analysis to ensure consistency.
+Analysis should focus on key themes and feedback provided in the Google Form.
+    - CISO direct has the opportunity to review, provide feedback, and ask any clarifying questions to ensure they are able to represent the feedback in the CISO directs [calibration session](https://handbook.gitlab.com/handbook/people-group/promotions-transfers/#calibration).
     - **Due date: 2024-06-28**
-7. CISO direct adds to calibration agenda
+7. CISO direct adds feedback summary to calibration agenda
-    - CISO direct is responsible for adding promotion feedback to the CISO directs promotion calibration agenda to ensure visibility ahead of the calibration session.
+    - CISO direct is responsible for adding promotion themes reviewed in Step 6 to the CISO directs promotion calibration agenda to ensure visibility ahead of the calibration session.
     - **Due date: 2024-07-05**
 8. Calibration session occurs
     - Calibration is scheduled for 2024-07-08 where CISO directs calibrate promotion candidates across the division.
+    - CISO direct is responsible for following up with the promotion candidate's manager to provide feedback and key takeaways from the calibration session.
 9. Managers communicate promotion status
     - Promotions are effective 2024-08-01 and the communication window is 2024-07-24 to 2024-08-01 aligned with the [company-wide timeline](https://handbook.gitlab.com/handbook/people-group/promotions-transfers/#fy25-q3-2nd-half)
     - Managers will communicate successful or unsuccessful promotion with team members directly.
 For unsuccessful promotions, clear feedback should be provided to the team member.